Search for answers or browse our knowledge base.

 5) Follow the instructions for each lesson.
 Sometimes a few different methods for finding the answer are presented.
 Expose your child to each method and then let them use the one that works best for them, even if it is not the way that you learned it.

 7) If your student has not previously used the manipulatives, let the student become familiar with them before you begin lessons that use them.
 Give your student time to learn the number-to-color correspondence so when it is lesson time, they are familiar and comfortable with using them.
+We have a separate article with suggestions if your student has color vision deficiency.

 8) Have your student complete the word problems—don’t skip them.
 Math-U-See uses word problems to allow students to apply concepts to everyday situations.
 For tips on solving word problems, click here.